se-edu/learningresources/contents/swift/welcome-to-swift.md

 Also, enums with associated values is not supported in languages such as [Java](https://stackoverflow.com/questions/30044334/how-can-i-create-a-java-enum-with-associated-values-like-swift-enum), and using a workaround to implement enums with associated values results in code verbosity.
 Take a look at [Swift's documentation on Enums](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html) for more information about enums.

-### Benefit: Protocol Oriented Programming
+### Benefit: Support Protocol Oriented Programming

 The heart of Swift is Protocol Oriented Programming (POP) which is about abstraction and simplicity.
 POP helps to solve the [bloat that is sometimes caused by Object Oriented Programming (OOP)](http://blogs.perl.org/users/sid_burn/2014/03/inheritance-is-bad-code-reuse-part-1.html).
-POP uses a kind of composition instead of inheritance for implementation.
+POP uses composition instead of inheritance for implementation, where you can compose from multiple classes.
 Therefore, if you ever find yourself having to inherit from multiple classes, you probably should consider using protocols instead.

 Here's some code to serve as a brief introduction to POP: